 See this announcement: https://www.bchemnet.com/suldr/forum/index.php?topic=366.0

-Also note that there is no Samsung driver available for most Arm-based systems, such as smart phones or Raspberry Pi.
-Although there is an "armel" driver available, most Arm current hardware is "armhf" and so does not work with the provided driver.
+Also please note that there is no Samsung driver available for Arm-based systems, such as smart phones or Raspberry Pi, except for partial support for a few of the now older driver2 versions.
 You will have to look into other alternatives for your printer on those systems.